stolostron/rhacm-docs/_pages/advisory_review.md

 ## Communications

+Engineers create status threads for upcoming z-streams through the Slack channel, _acm-release_.
+The status threads are created for the following types of updates:

-Feature complete (FC): A build is ran to check for feature updates Release Candidate (RC): A build is ran to check for bugs
+- Feature complete (FC): A build is ran to check for feature updates
+- Release candidate (RC): A build is ran to check for bugs

-Example of Slack thread announcement: `MCE 2.2.12 RC1 Status Thread`
+View the following example of Slack thread announcement: `MCE 2.2.12 RC1 Status Thread`

 **Reminders:**